godatadriven/godatadriven-blog/content/technology-and-society.md

 <span class="lead">On Wednesday September 16th, GoDataDriven co-organised a knowledge event focusing on the impact of technology on our society.
 Over 60 people signed up, not only to listen to three great speakers, but also to participate in a debate about data.</span>

 The three speakers, Christine Petersen, former CMO of Tripadvisor, Brenno de Winter, research journalist, and Niek van Leeuwen, country manager of Uber the Netherlands, set the tone for lively debates.
 Key take-aways from the debates?
-Anonimity makes honest, consumers should be aware that data shared will be stored forever, and innovation is crucial, but should not break the law.
+Anonymity makes honest, consumers should be aware that data shared will be stored forever, and innovation is crucial, but should not break the law.

 ![Intro image](static/images/zorgofzegen/zorgofzegen.png)